 It’s hardly surprising considering the number of distractions we’re bombarded with on a daily basis – emails, phone calls, impromptu meetings, noisy co-workers, and the list goes on.
 That’s on top of lifestyle strains – like stress, insomnia, illness, and the like – that impact productivity negatively too.

-As a busy leader, you also have the challenge of juggling multiple responsibilities, managing others, ensuring that deadlines are met, putting out fires, and setting a great example for your team.
+As a busy leader, you also have the challenge of juggling multiple responsibilities, managing others, ensuring that deadlines are met, putting out fires, and setting a great example for your people.

 Five productivity tips to get the ball rolling (and keep it moving)